Trilarion/opensourcegames/entries/physics_platformer.md

 ## Building

-- Build instructions: Import into your favourite Java IDE.
+- Build instruction: Import into your favourite Java IDE.
 All dependencies are included.